sarahsimorangkir/rickandmorty-character-app/README.md

 - Using react context
 - Manipulate data with Graphql and Rest
 - Store assigned characters data in Firebase
-- Mostly using bootsrap 4 for styling
+- Mostly using bootstrap 4 for styling

 UI: